bisgardo/uber-challenge/README.md

 "original" initialization also happens if the database is suddenly empty (i.e., we can delete and recreate it from the console without restarting the application).

-The tables sizes of the SQL database and the log/error of the last (re)initialization/update are accessible on the "status" page.
+The sizes of the tables in the SQL database and the log/error of the last (re)initialization/update are accessible on the "status" page.

 ### Features